munificent/craftinginterpreters/note/chapter/statements-and-state.md

 Lisp in Small Pieces has some good notes around choosing the semantics of top level variables.
 I think chapter 3.4?
 Look for "Hyperstatic".

+--

+Explain that we store parentheses in the syntax tree so that we can report `(a) = 2` as a syntax error.